davidarchanjo/spring-certified-developer-study-guide/README.md

 ## INFO ENDPOINT
-To expose through `/info` properties with names that start with `info.*` configured on `application.yml` or `application.properties`, it's required to set `management.info.env.enabled` to `true` because the Spring Actuator's `InfoContributor` is disabled by default.
+To expose custom informations on `/info` we should set them as property entries starting with `info.*` at `application.yml` or `application.properties`.
+Also, it's required to set `management.info.env.enabled` to `true` because the Spring Actuator's `InfoContributor` is disabled by default.

 ### GIT & BUILD INFORMATION
 To get git and build details returned on `/info`, we have to add the following to the plugin section: